FIRHQ/flow.ci/docs/en/upload_certificate_and_provisioning_profiles.md

 ## Upload Provisioning Profiles

-Your provisioning profiles can be  downloaded directly from Apple.Click[here](https://developer.apple.com/account/ios/profile/profileList.action)to download it.
+Your provisioning profiles can be  downloaded directly from Apple.If you want to find it,click[here](https://developer.apple.com/account/ios/profile/profileList.action).

 ## Upload Your Code Signing Identity